 This makes insomnia a subtle indicator of a larger problem that is difficult to detect.
 If parents or loved ones of a young adult notice a sudden onset of insomnia along with other signs of anorexia nervosa, it is advisable to analyze the situation in more depth.
 While any of the symptoms may be harmless, they could be indicators that there is more at stake than an attack of insomnia or a preference for loose-fitting clothing.
 Certainly, when there are two or more of these signs, an appointment with an expert who can make a more correct diagnosis of anorexia nervosa or another eating disorder is warranted.

 If the person weighs less than 85 percent of their ideal body weight and has other signs characteristic of an eating disorder, they may be diagnosed with anorexia nervosa.
+In clinical settings, anorexia is diagnosed by healthcare professionals using a combination of health history, physical exams, psychological testing, input from family members, and body mass index (BMI) measurements.
+Early treatment is crucial, as prompt intervention can prevent severe health complications.
+Very low body weight and low body weight are critical indicators for diagnosis and reflect the severity of the disorder, often requiring immediate medical attention.
 The presence of any of the signs that your loved one may be struggling is of great concern and should encourage him or her to seek professional help.
 Because of the avoidance eating feature of anorexia nervosa, there is a lack of the vitamins and minerals that the body needs to maintain good health.
 It is also unlikely that someone, with eating disorder or not, will talk openly about their intestines and, of course, this sign could also be an indication of many other medical conditions.

 Apart from obvious fluctuations in weight, both up and down, there are more subtle physical signs that can accompany eating disorders.
 The dedication to eating nutritious foods is admirable, but if someone you know begins to classify foods as good or bad, healthy or unhealthy, safe or unsafe, and is constantly looking for organic and low-fat dietary foods, you frequently visit websites focused on nutrition or suddenly declare who is vegetarian or vegan, this, along with other behaviors, could be a sign that they need help.
 Warning signs of poor body image include negative self-talk (I’m so fat I don’t have self-control) and misinterpretation of other people’s comments.
 Nowadays, there is enormous pressure on girls and young women to look a certain way, but when they are willing to risk their health to achieve an unhealthy standard, resorting to laxatives, diuretics or diet pills, that may be a sign that they need help.